 Like most of the Latin gods, Neptune is the Roman equivalent of the Greek Poseidon.
 The Ancient Romans managed to conquer all the coasts surrounding the Mediterranean, so much so that they called it Mare Nostrum, but the sea never represented an identifying element of the Roman people.

-Unlike the Greeks and Phoenicians, in fact, the Latins rooted their culture to the earth.
+Unlike the Greeks and Phoenicians, the Latins rooted their culture to the earth.
 It was also for this reason that Neptune never had the same importance as the Hellenic Poseidon.
 However, there is a very intriguing aspect in him, capable of making him very fascinating: the name.
 Neptune, in fact, derives from the ancient and dark god of the mysterious Etruscans: Nethuns.

 Even more than the Romans, the Etruscans were a people of Earth, and their Nethuns before becoming a god of the Seas was the divinity of the wells.
 Wells in many cultures represent a mystical place: dark and deep, they slip into the heart of the earth to bring water.